-Credits: 2 Class hours: 6 lab Prereq: "C" or higher in ETRO 122 and ETRO 122L Coreq: ETRO 241 Comments: Credit by exam is not an available option.
+Coreq: ETRO 241

 Description: This laboratory course allows the student to apply circuit theory learned in ETRO 241.
 Amplifier, power supply, pulse, and modulation circuits presented in ETRO 241 lectures will be built and tested so that students may gain a working knowledge of these circuits.